 Health Sciences Admission Requirements

-As Wake Tech moves to temporary online-only services, the Health Sciences Enrollment and Student Services team wants to assure you we are still available to assist you.
+As Wake Tech continues to remain steadfast in our commitment to keeping our college community as safe as possible, while giving students the opportunity to achieve their academic goals, the Health Sciences Enrollment and Student Services team wants to assure you we are still available to assist you.
+Appointments are required. to meet with Admissions and Academic Advisors.
 Please email us at [email protected] with your questions, and a team member will reach out to you.
-Thank you for your patience and keep checking the Wake Tech web page for updates.

 Wake Tech’s Health Sciences programs are highly-regarded and extremely popular.
 Please review the information on this site to learn more about the programs offered and the program specific admission requirements.
 The Health Science programs have different admission criteria than other programs, a separate clinical application, and most have limited enrollment.
 Please note that for Health Science programs, grades of “C” or better are required in all program-related curriculum classes (except for Human Services and Health & Fitness Science).